tsunyoku/Asahi/README.md

 # Asahi
 avatar server, bancho & /web/ server hybrid for osu! 😎

-Note: This has only been tested on Ubuntu 18.04 LTS and other servers may have unpredicted behaviour
+Note: This has only been tested on Ubuntu 18.04 LTS and other operating systems may have unpredicted behaviour

 ## Setup